klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 TotalGas = number of signatures * ValidateSenderGas
 ```

-Blake2f gas cost is calculated based on below formula. `input` is the input of the blake2f call.
+Blake2f gas cost is calculated based on the below formula. `input` is the input of the blake2f call.
 ```text
 Gas = uint64(binary.BigEndian.Uint32(input[0:4]))
 ```